Azure/mock-spacestation/README.md

 1. **Synchronization**

     Two directories:
-    - "Ground Station" (%USERPROFILE%\\.mockspacestation\groundstation) "pushes" from the ground to the space station
+    - "Ground Station" ($env:USERPROFILE\\.mockspacestation\groundstation) "pushes" from the ground to the space station
-    - "Space Station" (%USERPROFILE%\\.mockspacestation\spacestation) "pushes" from the space station to the ground
+    - "Space Station" ($env:USERPROFILE\\.mockspacestation\spacestation) "pushes" from the space station to the ground

 1. **Processing at The Edge and "Bursting Down" to The Cloud**